mluisab/VU_Master_Thesis/README.md

 ```

 #### Step-by-step instructions
-In order to reporduce the results of the research, run the notebooks in the following order:
+In order to reproduce the results of the research, run the notebooks in the following order:

+##### Knowledge-driven synthetic data generation:
 1. `data_generation.ipynb`: Generates the synthetic patient dataset without risk levels.
 Output is `dataset.csv`.
+2. `dataset_analysis.ipynb`: Runs exploratory data analysis.
+Requires the independent clinician-labelled datasets (`dataset_c1.csv`, `dataset_c2.csv`, `dataset_c3.csv`) and the final dataset with the merged risk labels (`MV_dataset.csv`).
+Output is EDA figures and inter-rater agreement analysis.
+3. `knowledge_graph.ipynb`: Creates the knowledge graph serialised through RDF Turtle.
+Requires access to the labelled dataset (`MV_dataset.csv`) and the JSON data specification file (`feature_spec.json`).

+##### Evaluation of proof of concept
+1. `survey_analysis.ipynb`: Runs analysis of survey results, requires survey data (`validation_survey.xlsx`).
+2. `ML_evaluation.ipynb`: Runs all ML models on the generated dataset.
+Requires access to the labelled dataset (`MV_dataset.csv`).

 ## Authors and Acknowledgements
-The author of this repository is Maria Luisa Baba (VunetID: pmb772, Student no: 2896045) , with the project being developed in collaboration with Pal Helps (Amie Technologies B.V).
+The author of this repository is Maria Luisa Baba (VunetID: pmb772, Student no: 2896045), with the project being developed in collaboration with Pal Helps (Amie Technologies B.V).